kostaskaragiorgos/Knapsack-Problem/doc/documentation.md

 ## Insert a file

-You can insert a file using menu File --> Insert a file or by using Ctrl + O keybind
+You can insert a file by using menu File --> Insert a file or by using Ctrl + O keybind

 <p><img src = "images/file_menu/insert a file.png" title="Insert file"/> </p>